-If you are a noncitizen and you decide to hire an attorney to represent you in a matter before Immigration Court or U.S. Citizenship and Immigration Services (USCIS), you have a due process right to competent representation.
-The attorney's poor performance (or lack of performance) must have materially affected the outcome of the proceedings and have been so fundamentally unfair that it prevented you from reasonably presenting your case.
+If you are a noncitizen and decide to hire an attorney to represent you in a matter before Immigration Court or U.S. Citizenship and Immigration Services (USCIS), you have a due process right to competent representation.
+To be considered "ineffective," the attorney's poor performance (or lack of performance) must have materially affected the outcome of the proceedings and have been so fundamentally unfair that it prevented you from reasonably presenting your case.

-Other times, the lawyer may make mistakes that aren't enough to rise to the level of ineffective assistance of counsel, but may be enough for a complaint of attorney malpractice.
-In some cases, a simple mistake is not necessarily “ineffective assistance of counsel” or even enough evidence of malpractice.
+Sometimes, a lawyer might make mistakes that aren't enough to rise to the level of ineffective assistance of counsel, but might nevertheless be enough for a complaint of attorney malpractice.

-In some cases, your “lawyer” may not have been a licensed attorney at all.
+In some cases, the "lawyer" might not have been a licensed attorney in the first place.
 These "immigration consultants" are also known as notarios in the Spanish-speaking community.
-An immigration consultant may have made mistakes in your case or even charged you lots of money to apply for benefits for which you did not qualify, which put you at risk of being placed into removal proceedings.
+An immigration consultant could have made mistakes in your case or even charged you lots of money to apply for benefits for which you did not qualify, which put you at risk of being placed into removal proceedings.

-If you do not act quickly, you may miss deadlines that sometimes apply to new applications or court filings based on ineffective assistance of counsel.
-In addition, the court or government agency reviewing your case might decide that your request is not "timely," (you acted too slowly), and will not allow you to reopen your case or submit new applications or evidence.
+If you do not act quickly, you might miss deadlines that apply to new applications or court filings based on ineffective assistance of counsel.
+In addition, the court or government agency reviewing your case could decide that your request is not "timely," (you acted too slowly), and refuse to let you reopen your case or submit new applications or evidence.

 In addition, if your attorney provided you with ineffective assistance in removal (deportation) proceedings, you should file an attorney complaint with the Executive Office for Immigration Review (EOIR).
 The agency will review the allegations and determine whether they are serious enough to sanction the attorney by taking away his or her right to represent clients in Immigration Court proceedings.